icgc-dcc/jtracker/README.md

 ### Create a Job Queue for the workflow you would like to run from

-The following command creates a job queue under account: `your_account_name` for
+The following command creates a job queue for
 workflow: `webpage-word-count` with version: `0.0.8`.

 ```